 Easy, peasy.
 Lunch in the Whiteface Region is just that.
 My favorite spot is the Whitebrook Dartbrook Dairy Bar.
 Order at the window and the food will be ready quickly, and it is good.
 Make sure to get the french fries.
 I crave these all year long.There are hamburgers, hot dogs, chicken fingers, and more.
 Complete it with one of the best milkshakes you will ever taste.
 Ice cream made just the way the kids like it, extra sprinkles and all.
 So many flavors and so easy to enjoy outside in the sunshine.

-Parent Tip: Relax, there is nothing for you to do here.
+Parent Tip: Relax!
+There is nothing for you to do here but enjoy the ice cream.

 The views of Whiteface Mountain